LeonardoGentile/react-mobx-router5/README.md

 ```

 The `RouteView` component does these two operations for you.

-**Description**

-It fetch which component to render from the route configuration and renders it.
+**Props**

 All props not listed below will be passed trough to the new generated component additionally forwarding the `route` prop.

-**Props**

 - `route`: a route object (**required**).
 It **might** be better to pass the **non-observable** `plainRoute` injected by `routeNode` rather than `routerStore.route`
   to avoid possible inconsistencies if the subcomponents are observers of `route` (**TODO**: This use case needs more study)